 - Click on Copy content from another Canvas course

 - You may search for Holman Library Resources or select it from the drop down list.
-It should show up for all faculty members.
+If you do not see the Holman Library Resource course listed, please email Jerry Marshall for access.

-- It will verify that you mean HLR.
+- It will verify that you mean the Holman Library Resources course.

 - Select Copy from this Course.